Beyond Screening: Tools Every Property Manager Should Use

 Virtual Tour and 3D Listing Tools

-Especially post-2020, many renters expect the ability to tour units without physically showing up.
+In today's world, many renters expect the option to tour units remotely.
 Virtual tours save time, attract out-of-town renters, and reduce the number of no-shows for live showings.

 The best platforms offer:

-Bonus: Virtual tours make your listings stand out, which helps units rent faster—cutting down on vacancy time.
+Bonus: Virtual tours make your listings stand out.
+This helps units rent faster and cuts down on vacancy time.

 Tenant Portals for Self-Service

-Today’s renters expect the ability to pay rent, submit requests, and update contact info online—without calling during office hours.
-A tenant portal empowers them and reduces your admin workload.
+Today’s renters expect online access to pay rent, submit requests, and update contact information—without having to call.
+A tenant portal empowers them and lessens your workload.

 Look for tenant portals that include:

-A strong self-service option is not only convenient—it’s a selling point that sets your property apart.
+A robust self-service option is not only convenient, but it’s also a selling point that differentiates your property from others.

 Analytics and Reporting Dashboards

-If you can’t measure it, you can’t improve it.
-A good reporting tool gives you insight into your operations, helping you reduce costs, forecast better, and stay ahead of potential issues.
+If you can't measure it, you can't improve it.
+A good reporting tool offers insights into your operations.
+This helps you reduce costs, forecast better, and stay ahead of potential issues.

 Useful analytics features include:

-These metrics allow you to spot trends and make data-driven decisions rather than operating on guesswork.
+These metrics allow you to spot trends.
+You can make data-driven decisions instead of operating on guesswork.

 Final Thoughts

-In a competitive rental market, it’s not enough to just screen tenants and collect rent.
-Property managers need a full toolkit that supports modern leasing, communication, maintenance, and reporting needs.
+In today’s competitive rental market, it’s not enough to screen tenants and collect rent.
+Property managers require a comprehensive toolkit.
+This toolkit should support modern leasing, communication, maintenance, and reporting needs.

-Tools like lease accounting software, tenant portals, and maintenance platforms aren’t luxuries—they’re essentials.
-When your operations run smoother behind the scenes, your tenants notice.
-And when your data is organized and accessible, your business grows.
+Tools like lease accounting software, tenant portals, and maintenance platforms are essential.
+When your operations run smoothly behind the scenes, tenants notice.
+Well-organized and accessible data leads to business growth.
+The technology is available, and its advantages are clear.

-The tech exists.
-The benefits are clear.
 The next step?
-Start building your toolkit—and watch your properties run better than ever.
+Start building your toolkit and witness your properties operating better than ever.